marosvolgyiz/SenseNet-File-Size-Report-Generator/README.md

 # SenseNet-File-Size-Report-Generator
 This is a simple tool for generating reports about the file sizes in the [SenseNet ECM](https://github.com/SenseNet/sensenet) repository.

-It is based on [Sense/Net Client library for .Net](https://github.com/SenseNet/sn-client-dotnet)

 # Usage

 The tool collects the number of versions, and summerize the size of these version for each file, in the database.